Are we speaking your language? That’s no accident. We choose our industries with intent—because no competitive advantage rivals experience.

 Every ecommerce project brings its own unique requirements, but at their core, they share the same infrastructure: A website, a payment method, and a user interface that connects the customer to the product they want to purchase.

 Of course, no e-commerce website is ever built in a vacuum.
 Our e-commerce projects start with the same core deliverables of a simple marketing website, and many of our projects also incorporate marketing projects.
 We’ve written posts covering core deliverables for both simple websites and marketing projects, and we’ll cover the basics here.
 However, the bulk of this post will focus on the deliverables that make an e-commerce project an e-commerce project.

 We begin all our projects with a launch meeting with our client so that our team and theirs can meet each other and come into alignment about what the project goals and objectives are.
 Following the kickoff meeting there is a discovery phase where our team learns more about your business, your customers, and your competition.

 The design and development of any website happens in two stages.
 First, we create a mock-up of the new site design, which we present to the client for review.
 Any changes the client wants to make are adjusted at this stage, and then we move on to development.

 The development includes the setup and installation of WordPress on your domain, the full buildout of the site, and the integration of custom content types.
-All our themes are built to follow the best practices for responsive web design so that your site is beautiful and accessible on devices of any screen size.
+All our themes are built to follow the best practices for responsive e-commerce web design Michigan so that your site is beautiful and accessible on devices of any screen size.